friedger/info_tokens/docs/how_to_buy/btc-alpha.md

 Registration to the [BTC-Alpha](http://btc-alpha.com) exchange is simple, you only need to provide your email address and a password, so no complex verification procedures required.

-In order to register go to their [Sign Up](https://btc-alpha.com/accounts/register) page:
+To register, go to their [Sign Up](https://btc-alpha.com/accounts/register) page:

 ![Registration](https://raw.githubusercontent.com/threefoldfoundation/info_tokens/master/docs/img/btc-alpha-registration.png)